NSSL-SJTU/SaTC/satc_TaintCheck/README.md

 # satc-TaintCheck

-SaTC-TaintCheck is the taint checking engine of SaTC which can detect multi-binary vulnerabilities in embedded firmware.
+SaTC-TaintCheck is the taint engine of SaTC which can detect multi-binary vulnerabilities in embedded firmware.

-## Overview
+## Overview of SaTC

 <img src="SaTC-arch.png" width="60%">